winni-723/ds593DPproject/README.md

 We will use the **RateMyProfessor Dataset** from **Mendeley Data**, containing millions of student evaluations, including:
 - Overall quality ratings
 - Difficulty levels
-- “Would Take Again” flags
+- “Would Take Again”
+- Useful
-- Descriptive tags and written comments
+- written comments

 This dataset enables exploration of **student perspectives** on teaching effectiveness and course experience while testing **privacy-preserving mechanisms**.